 Tuesday’s Orientation for new International TAs will be held on the first floor of the UIC Forum which is on the southeast corner of Halsted St. and Roosevelt Rd.
 (725 W. Roosevelt Rd.)
 The UIC Forum is accessible by the #8-Halsted buses and the UIC Shuttle.
 An Orientation for New International Students sponsored by the Office of International Scholars will be held in the UIC Forum during the morning hours.
 There is a parking structure south of the UIC Forum, the entrance in on Union and Maxwell Sts

-To register for ITA Orientation, please click here and fill out the registration form.
+To register for New ITA and TA Orientation, please click https://www.surveymonkey.com/s/NKJ8JJB.
 You will need your UIN and ibT/TOEFL or IELTS scores.
 International teaching assistants should register for BOTH the New TA Orienation on Monday and the International TA Orientation on Tuesday.
 The ITA Orientation is in the same location as OIS New International Student Orientation and only new ITAs will be asked to attend the 3-hour ITA Orientation.

 12:00-12:15 Sign-in, UIC Forum Lobby